Understanding ESOS and tax implications in Malaysia

 • Reducing administrative burden: implement efficient, automated processes and a single point of contact to ensure you receive clear and consistent communication across your locations.

-At BoardRoom, we use leading technologies and a panel of experts to guide you through implementing and administering your ESOP.
-Our team of experienced professionals have in-depth knowledge of the local Malaysia regulations, as well as regional and international experience.
+At BoardRoom, we offer Employee Stock Options Plans (ESOP) Services for your business.
+We use leading technologies and a panel of experts to guide you through implementing and administering your ESOP.
+Our team of experienced professionals have in-depth knowledge of the local Malaysian regulations, as well as regional and international experience.

-Wherever your employees work, we’ll be able to support in the implementation and on-going administration of your employee stock option plan to ensure they remain engaged and loyal for the long term.
+Wherever your employees work, we’ll be able to support the implementation and ongoing administration of your employee stock option plan to ensure they remain engaged and loyal for the long term.

 Speak to our team of experts today to get started on implementing an ESOP in your company.